JakePIXL/audit-tools/README.md

 - #### Session Manager
     - Allows users to start a new session with a products csv or xlsx file.
-The session manager will process all incoming products and append them to the sessions DataFrame, at the end of the session the session manager will parse all of the data in the session, complete variance calculations, raise any alerts, and save the session to the updated csv or xlsx file.
+The session manager will process all incoming products and append them to the sessions DataFrame, when you shut down the session manager will parse all the data in the session, complete variance calculations, raise any alerts, and save the session to the updated csv or xlsx file.